 - After your PC is restored, check if the problem still appears.

-- In the Windows Update window, check for updates and install the available updates.
+- In the Windows Update window, click the check for updates button and install the available updates.

 - After the update is complete, restart your Windows PC, and then test your audio device.